Create and publish a NuGet package with Visual Studio

 6. Open command prompt (Ctr+R) -> type cmd.
 In the command prompt, navigate to the folder where you have the NuGet.exe file.
 For example, cd C:/user/your user/ ApplicationInsightsLogKeyVault

-7. Type the following command to create nuget spec file nuget spec
+7. Type the following command to create a Nuget spec file nuget spec

-8. This will create ApplicationInsightsLogKeyVault.nuspec file in the root folder of the project
+8. This will create an ApplicationInsightsLogKeyVault.nuspec file in the root folder of the project.

 The dependencies section is important.
-The dependencies tell the NuGet package to look for all of the dependency packages and install them.
-Additionally, in the file sections, you can add the files to your project.
-The src field indicates the file that needs to copy, and the target path indicates the location this file needs to go in your project folder.
-This content\MyClass.cs will add a file to your root folder.
-If you want to add this file to a specific folder, you may specify the folder name Example - content\App\MyCalss.cs.
-This will create a new folder “App” in your target project and add the file “MyClass.cs” under that folder.
+The dependencies tell the NuGet package to look for all the dependency packages and install them.
+Additionally, you can add the files to your project in the file sections.
+The src field indicates the file that needs to be copied, and the target path indicates the location of this file in your project folder.
+This contentMyClass.cs will add a file to your root folder.
+If you want to add this file to a specific folder, you may specify the folder name Example – contentAppMyCalss.cs.
+This will create a new folder, “App,” in your target project, and the file “MyClass.cs” will be added under that folder.

 For example, if your dll file is in bin/Debug/ folder, your src will look like this: